-Each Smartpack2 Basic Industrial controller uses their local voltage and current measurements to control the rectifiers on their CAN2 bus, e.g. for implementation of local current sharing.
+Each Smartpack2 Basic Industrial controller uses their local voltage and current measurements to control its rectifiers, which must be connected to its CAN2 bus, e.g. for implementation of local current sharing.
 The rectifiers in system A and B have no common current sharing.
 Also, each secondary controller has individual voltage control of its battery bank.
 This individual control must be configured via PowerSuite or via the controller's web-based user interface (CWUI).
-Read "Configuration of Individual Control in A+B Systems" on page 27
+Read "Configuration of Individual Control in A+B Systems" on page 29